-Angela Blackmoore murderer pleads guilty 24 years later
+Angela Blackmoore accused admits killing her 24 years later

 In the summary, Powell claims he was to be paid $10,000 for killing her.

-He'll be sentenced on April 1.
+He will be sentenced on April 1.

 Meanwhile, a trial date has been set for his co-accused.

-The 47-year-old woman -who has temporary name suppression - has previously pleaded not guilty.
+The 47-year-old woman - who has temporary name suppression - has previously pleaded not guilty.

 The seven-week trial will begin on February 15 next year.